JulesVerne22/Bombgineers-Docs/pages/User-Docs/setup.md

 ## Software Setup

 For the software setup, there should be a flash drive that the executable (as well as all the development files) is saved on.
-If not done so already, make sure the executable gets tranferred to the computer.
+If not done so already, make sure the executable gets transferred to the computer.

 (insert image here of flash drive contents and location of executable)